Admission of Applicants

 Some graduate programs allow for the deferral of admission; however, deferral of admission is not automatic.
 Certain departments may require a new application if the student does not enroll in the term originally designated.
 Please consult with your individual program office to determine whether they allow deferral requests.

 Deferral of admission is limited to one request per admitted program.
 All deferral requests are subject to review and approval by both the department and the Graduate School.
 If the deferral is denied or the deferred student cannot attend the graduate program for the approved term, he or she will have to submit a new application.

-To request a deferral of admission, complete the Deferral Request Form located on the Admissions Forms page and mail it to the Graduate Admissions Office (email@example.com).
-Your graduate program coordinator will be contacted to review your request.
+To request a deferral of admission, complete the Deferral Request Form located on the Admissions Forms page.
+Upon submission, your graduate program coordinator will be contacted to review your request.